Abdallah-Ragab/easy-tables/readme.md

       // the index of the "customer id" column among its siblings is 0
       // therefore the value of "uniqueIdentifierIndex" parameter should be 0
       ```
-  - ### **Columns without data: "ignoredColumns" parameter** : An array of the indexes of the the column that does not have a data inside them and should not have a sorting functionality like columns that contains buttons or any other html elements. for example :
+  - ### **Columns without data: "ignoredColumns" parameter** : An array of the indexes of the columns that does not have any data inside them and should not have sorting or filtering functionality. like columns that contains buttons or any other html elements. for example :
       ```
       // giving the following table structure:
       <table>